-As defined in section 1862(1) of the Social Security Act, a national coverage determination means a determination by the Secretary with respect to whether or not a particular item or service is covered under this title [XVIII].
+As defined in section 1862(1) of the Social Security Act, an NCD means a determination by the Secretary with respect to whether or not a particular item or service is covered under this title [XVIII].
 In general, an NCD is a national policy statement granting, limiting, or excluding Medicare coverage for a particular medical item or service.
 An NCD is usually written in terms of a specific patient population that may receive (or not receive) Medicare payment for a particular item or service.
 NCDs are binding on all Medicare Carriers, Fiscal Intermediaries (FIs), Medicare Administrative Contractors, quality improvement organizations (QIOs), Qualified Independent Contractors (QICs), Administrative Law Judges (ALJs), and the Medicare Appeals Council (MAC).

-Since multiple contractors' process and pay claims for more than 40 million beneficiaries, it takes some time to communicate precisely how to implement these uniform national policies.
-Implementation may include technical computer systems changes, or changes to multiple systems.
-However, beneficiaries are protected by the NCD's effective date, even if computer system edits are not completed for some time.
-Medicare instructions typically include an effective date that is earlier than the implementation date for contractors.
+Since multiple contractors process and pay claims for more than 43 million beneficiaries, it takes some time to communicate precisely how to implement these uniform national policies.
+Implementation may include technical computer systems changes or changes to multiple systems.
+Beneficiaries are protected by the NCD's effective date, however, even if computer system edits are not completed for some time.
+Medicare instructions include an effective date that is earlier than the implementation date for contractors.

-In FY 2007, there were 26 NCDs either initiated or implemented.
-In 7 of the NCDs described in Table 1, benefits were expanded beyond what was previously covered under Medicare.
+In FY 2008, there were 20 NCDs either initiated or implemented.
+In two of the NCDs described in Table 1, benefits were expanded beyond what was previously covered under Medicare.
+CMS initiated an NCD in 2007 for Artificial Hearts that was not implemented in time for inclusion in this report.
+It will be noted in the report for the fiscal year in which it is implemented.